 See Illinois (unpublished)

-In no part of Illinois are residents more alert to the local Native American past than northern Illinois—which is not to say that they are more informed about it
+In no part of Illinois are residents more alert to the local Native American past than northern Illinois—which is not to say that they are always more informed about it.

 Note: The “Black Hawk” statue described below was nearly felled by age and infirmity in the years since this account was drafted.
 Disputes over conservation approaches, lack of funding, and bureaucratic inertia stalled restoration work for years, but the project work is back on track and the new old statue should be unveiled in 2020 or so.